uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - Music player system updated to use hosting server's music files in `/home/chadszv/public_html/music`
 - Route structure updated to use app/routes directory
 - Model attributes fixed for battle and cabal
-- Added 6 new Chad classes with placeholder images
+- Added 9 new Chad classes with placeholder images (6 standard + 3 special)
+- Implemented anti-cheating measures in Twitter profile analysis
+- Added appeal system for the Blockchain Detective class

 ## Immediate Tasks